Autolyse (Pre soak)

 Why you should autolyse

-Pre-soaking your ingredients makes your bread easier to mix and you’ll knead the dough less too.
-All you do is to add water to your ingredients and let it rest for a minimum of 15 minutes.
+Pre-soaking your ingredients makes your bread easier to mix, you’ll knead the dough less too and improve the flavour.
+All you do is to add water to your ingredients and let it rest for a minimum of 15 minutes for yeasted dough.
 Some bakers soak with the yeast included, some without.
+Most agree no salt is added.

 As the mixture rests, the water is absorbed by the flour.
 The enzymes in the flour are activated and gluten is developed.
 Starch is broken down into simple sugars that the yeast feeds on.
 This happens when you make bread in the normal way, but using the autolyse method ensures this is done before kneading.